 Magnesium (Mg) is a critical structural component of the chlorophyll molecule and is necessary for functioning of plant enzymes to produce carbohydrates, sugars and fats.
 Magnesium-deficient plants show yellowing between veins of older leaves, and they may appear limp.
 Some feel that regular supplementation of magnesium in fertilizers is important.

 Calcium (Ca) plays a role in the functioning of enzymes, is part of the structure of cell walls, helps control the water content of cells, and is necessary for cell growth and division.
-Some plants must have calcium to take up nitrogen and other minerals.
-Calcium, once deposited in plant tissue, cannot move to other plant tissues, so must be supplied regularly.
+Unlike most other nutrient minerals, once incorporated in plant tissues, calcium cannot easily move to other plant tissues, so must be supplied regularly.
 Without a sufficient supply of calcium, your plants may display stunted or stopped growth.
 Other possible symptoms include distorted new growth, black spots on leaves, or yellow leaf margins.
-Recent studies indicate that calcium apparently plays a much bigger role in plant health than previously thought.

 Iron (Fe) is necessary for enzyme functionality and is important for the synthesis of chlorophyll.
 It is essential for young, actively growing tissues.
 Iron deficiencies are indicated by the pale color of young leaves followed by yellowing, and large veins.
 An adequate supply of soluble iron in the plant nutrient also inhibits the formation of phenol compounds, which can kill roots.